Nirankari

 Nirankari (ਨਿਰੰਕਾਰੀ, lit. "formless one") is a sect of Sikhism.
 It was a reform movement founded by Baba Dyal Das in northwest Punjab in 1851.
 He sought to restore the practices and beliefs of Sikhs back to what he believed were prevalent when Guru Nanak was alive.
 This movement emerged in the aftermath of the end of Sikh Empire and the Sikh history after Ranjit Singh's death.

 Nirankaris strongly oppose representing the "formless" God with any image, and believe that the true Sikh faith is based on nam simaran (remembering and repeating God's name).
 They believe in living hereditary gurus from Baba Dyal Das lineage, and that the Sikh scripture is an open text to which the wisdom of their living gurus after Guru Gobind Singh can be added.
-Nirankaris believe that human guru to interpret the scripture and guide Sikhs is a necessity.
+Nirankaris believe that a human guru to interpret the scripture and guide Sikhs is a necessity.

 Nirankaris consider themselves to be Sikhs, and a part of Sikh history.
 Originally based in regions near their darbar in Rawalpindi, during the 1947 partition of India, they chose to leave the newly created Muslim-dominant Pakistan and migrated en-masse to India.
 In 1958, they established a new darbar in Chandigarh.
 Nirankari Sikhs are settled across contemporary India, with communities found from Srinagar to Kolkata.